-During the courses, you can join the useful to the pleasant by discovering, with your camera, this part of Provence.
+During the courses, you can join the useful to the pleasant by discovering, with your camera, this part of the south of France.
 You will explore the country around Arles between Camargue, Crau and Alpilles.
 It is a noteworthy place with the variety of its landscapes, the richness of its history and also its exceptional light so dear to painters and photographers.
-As such, it is one of the favorite tourist places in the South of France.
+As such, it is one of the favorite tourist places in France.

-It is a charming city with its monuments that tell us more than 2000 years of history, its narrow streets where you can walk in the footsteps of the painter Vincent Van Gogh.
-The architect Frank Gerry has just added an amazing tower that will be a beacon for contemporary art.
+It is a Unesco world heritage site with its monuments wich tell us more than 2000 years of history.
+This charming city have narrow streets where you can walk in the footsteps of the painter Vincent Van Gogh.
+The architect Frank Gehry has just added an amazing tower that will be a beacon for contemporary art.
 It is also the place to be, every summer, for “Les Rencontres d’Arles”, festival dedicated to creative photography.
 So many reasons why this city becomes decor or topic to release your creativity.

 Avignon is famous for its theater festival.
-In July, actorss and spectators invade the city, so many reasons to try the portrait with models easy to approach.
+In July, actors and spectators invade the city, so many reasons to try to do portraits with models easy to approach.
 Moreover, the Palais des Papes, the ramparts and the famous “Pont d’Avignon” of the song will be excellent subjects for trying out architectural photography.